Scandinavian family name etymology: Norway

 Most Norwegian toponymic surnames derive from farm names, and these farms were frequently named after the geographical features of the farm's location.
 Many farm names and thus surnames derive from just one word describing the most obvious or distinguishing geographical feature of their location (such as "Dal", meaning "valley"), while others again are compounds of several words describing the farm's location or geographical features (such as "Solberg", meaning "sunny mountain/hill").
 Example of surnames deriving from farm names include "Bakke"/"Bakken" (hill or rise), "Berg"/"Berge" (mountain or hill), "Dahl"/"Dal" (valley), "Haugen" or "Haugan" (hill or mound), "Lie" (side of a valley), "Moen" (meadow), "Rud" (clearing), "Vik" (bay or inlet), and "Hagen" (pasture).
 As Norwegian orthography has undergone substantial standardisation and change since surnames were made mandatory, toponymic surnames are commonly spelt in archaic ways.
 For example, the surnames "Wiik" and "Wiig" are common variant spellings of "Vik" with well over a thousand people bearing each surname, and "Viik", "Vig", "Viig" and "Wig" (among others) are additional, less common variants of the same name.
 Similar archaic variants exist of many other Norwegian toponymic surnames.
+There are also Norwegian surnames derived from the word land (country) such as Torland and Kverneland.

 Today, surnames derived from patronymics are decreasing in popularity in favour of surnames derived from toponyms.
 In 2009, 22.4% of the Norwegian population had a surname with the suffix "-sen", while among the newborns of 2009 the share was down to 18.4%.
-The decline of patronymic-derived surnames is not a new phenomenon – the early 20th century saw a similar shift in the frequency of surnames, caused by demographic changes due to successive waves of migration from rural to urban areas.
+The decline of patronymic-derived surnames is not a new phenomenon—the early 20th century saw a similar shift in the frequency of surnames, caused by demographic changes due to successive waves of migration from rural to urban areas.
 For example, the proportion of the population of Bergen bearing a patronymic-derived family name decreased by half in the forty years after 1900.
 The following table lists the 20 most common Norwegian surnames as of 2013: